k2view-academy/K2View-Academy/articles/99_Broadway/04_built_in_actor_types.md

 </td>
 <td width="433">Various stream manipulation functions, such as Compress, FileRead or Http.</td>
 <td width="600">
 <p><li><strong>FileRead</strong> Actor reads data from a file given an interface and path.
 The file is opened lazily when an Actor reads the output stream.
 Once the file is has been fully read, it is closed.
-If the file is not read completely, it is closed at the end of the flow.</p>
+If the file is not fully read, it is closed at the end of the flow.</p>
 <p><li><strong>Http</strong> Actor sends a request to a web server.&nbsp;Supports streaming payload and results and sending and receiving header parameters.</p>
 </td>
 </tr>